cables-gl/cables_docs/md/faq/features/contribute/contribute.md

 - clone or rename your ops to the [team namespace](../../../5_1_permissions/3_ops/ops)
 - [make the team public](../../../5_1_permissions/2_teams/teams), so people can join and use your ops
 - promote your ops, have people join your team, collect feedback, gather collaborators

-- for bugfixes or improvements in core ops: contact us on [discord](https://discord.gg/cablesgl)
+---

+For bugfixes or improvements in core ops, the editor or the standalone version, read up on how to [develop cables](../../../6_1_developing_cables/developing_cables) and create a pull request for the affected repository.

 Thanks for contributing!

+---

 Please make sure that your code adheres to the guidelines in this documentation and is free of any licenses that would prohibit commercial use, or include some "copyleft" clauses.
 We prefer the [MIT License](https://opensource.org/licenses/MIT).

 Should we accept you contribution into cables.gl-core  your code will also be put under MIT License and you will be properly credited.